c9s/AssetKit/README.md

     Saving config...
     Done

+And your `.assetkit` file will be updated.

-Once you've done, you can precompile the assets to a squashed javascript/stylesheet files:
+Once you've done, you can precompile the asset files to a squashed javascript/stylesheet files:

     $ assetkit compile --as your-app jquery jquery-ui blueprint Compiling...